Stephen-McDaniel/SmartManager-for-ShinyProxy/README.md

 ## ⛳ Availability

 Deploy the complete solution in minutes <a href="https://aws.amazon.com/marketplace/pp/prodview-de7oj4x576blg" target="_blank">with the AWS Marketplace AMI from YakData</a>.
-We choose to appear on the AWS Marketplace since they require all AMI's to go through stringent architecture and security checks before appearing on their Marketplace.
+We choose to appear on the AWS Marketplace since they require all AMI's go through stringent architecture and security checks before appearing on their Marketplace.
 And at many organizations, AWS is already an approved vendor, simplifying your job all-around!

 Do-it-yourself on GitHub.